How To Install Mods In Minecraft (2026)

 - An Internet connection and basic undestanding of how to navigate and copy folders and files.

-Here are common paths to the main Minecraft folder for mods depending on your OS.
+Here are some common paths to the Minecraft folder you can try checking:

 - Windows: